liangzheng816/OfficeDocs-SharePoint/migration/mm-google-step3-copy-to-migrations.md

 # Step 3: Copy to Drive migrations tab for Google migration

-After your Google Drives have been scanned, the drive status will show if it's error-free and "Ready to migrate".
+After your Google Drives are scanned, the drive status will show if it's error-free and "Ready to migrate".

 1. In the **Drives** tab, select the tasks (Drives) with a scan status of "Ready to migrate".
 1. Select **Copy to Drive migrations** from the action bar to activate the "Copy to migrations" setting panel.